Big corporations want to build the next Facebook, Twitter, or Groupon as much as you, I, and the entrepreneur in a garage somewhere.

 Hire true entrepreneurs

-Recently, I learned from a startup in residence at global corporation that it was hiring 30 people.
-And that was even before it was in beta (the technology is not rocket science).
-At this stage large investment in teams has little to do with customer traction, and mechanic growth like this would put red numbers at the startup from the very beginning.
-Nonetheless, for this same startup the corporation looked to hire experienced project managers with experience from, yes, large corporations.
-It was issuing a 1o % of the startup’s total shares among the several co-founders.
-What is wrong with this picture?
-Naturally, startups need entrepreneurs that are driven by a risk/award formula.
-Entrepreneurs need to work their own magic apart from existing policies, structures, and corporate requirements which they flee.
+Recently, I learned from a startup in residence at a global corporation that they’re hiring 30 new people, before their product is in beta (its technology is not rocket science).
+At this stage, large investments in teams have little to do with customer traction and mechanic growth like this would put red numbers at the startup from the very beginning.

 Peel the onion